Cutie Honey: Manga

 Honey & Yukiko Hime: Cutie Heroine Daisakusen was a digital manga published in 2008 that was written by Go Nagai and illustrated by Kazuhiro Ochi.
 The manga is a crossover between Cutie Honey and another Go Nagai manga, Dororon Enma-kun.

 Cutie Honey vs Abashiri Family was a manga published in Weekly Shonen Champion magazine in 2009 that was written an illustrated by Go Nagai.
 Made to celebrate Shonen Champion's 40th anniversary, the manga is a crossover between Cutie Honey and The Abashiri Family, another Go Nagai manga.

 HoneyVS was a one-shot manga published in Grand Jump magazine in 2012 by Masaki Segawa.
 The manga is a crossover between Cutie Honey and Getter Robo, another Go Nagai manga.

 Oedo Honey was a one-shot manga published in Grand Jump magazine in September 2012 by Masakazu Yamaguchi.
 The manga is a story about Honey and Sister Jill traveling back in time to the Edo period.

 Cutie Honey vs Devilman Lady was a manga published in Champion RED Ichigo magazine from June to October 2013 that was written and illustrated by Go Nagai.
 The manga is a crossover between Cutie Honey and Nagai's Devilman Lady.

 Gekiman!
-Cutie Honey-hen was a manga published in Weekly Manga Goraku magazine from July 2016 to September 2017 that was written and illustrated by Go Nagai.
-Autobiographical manga about the development of Cutie Honey released to promote Cutie Honey: Tears.
+Cutie Honey-hen was an autobiographical manga published in Weekly Manga Goraku magazine from July 2016 to September 2017 that was written and illustrated by Go Nagai.
+Chronicling the development of Cutie Honey while simultaneously retelling the original story, this manga was released to promote Cutie Honey: Tears.
+The manga was later re-tooled without the autobiographical portions as "Cutie Honey 2023."

+A new tie-in manga for Cutie Honey Nova premiered online on April 1, 2025.
+Written and drawn by Naoto Tsushima, this new story follows Honey as aspires to be an idol at St. Capella Academy while battling against Panther Claw.
+New chapters are uploaded the first and fifteen of every month on Hobby Japan Web.